youngser/dhatkhat/README.md

 script <- getURL("https://raw.githubusercontent.com/youngser/dhatkhat/master/R/demo.R", ssl.verifypeer = FALSE)
 eval(parse(text = script))
 ```
 and the result should look like [this](http://www.cis.jhu.edu/~parky/dhatKhat/demo.html).
 (This may take around 10 minutes on a typical laptop.)

+This is exactly the same setting as Figures 8 and 10 in the paper except that the graph is smaller, e.g., $n = 100$ as opposed to $n = 500$ in the paper.

+### Simulations

-* To run the synthetic data simulation in the paper, please follow these steps:
+To run the synthetic data simulation in the paper, please follow these steps:

 1. (optional) Run `main_simulation.R` 600 times with different parameter pair `(i, mc)`, where `i` ranges from 1 to 6 and `mc` ranges from 1 to 100. `batch_simulation.sh` is a script for running these jobs in our cluster.
 Each run produces a `.RData` file as a partial result (600 files total).
 The precomputed `.RData` files are loaded inside `loadData.R`.

 2. Run `simulation1.R` to get Figures 1, 2, 3, 5, 6, 7, 9 in the paper.
 The results are shown in [here](http://www.cis.jhu.edu/~parky/dhatKhat/simulation1.html).

 3. Run `simulation2.R` to get Figures 4, 8, 10, 11 in the paper.
 The results are shown in [here](http://www.cis.jhu.edu/~parky/dhatKhat/simulation2.html).

+### Real-data example

-* To run the connectome data experiment in the paper, please follow these steps:
+To run the connectome data experiment in the paper, please follow these steps:

 1. (optional) Run `main_DS01216.R` 114 times with different parameter `fileIndex`, which  ranges from 1 to 114. `batch_realdata.sh` is a script for running these jobs in our cluster.
 Each run will produces a `.RData` file as a partial result (114 files total).
 The precomputed `.RData` files are also stored in Google Drive and loaded inside `loadData.R`.

 2. Run `plot_DS01216.R` to get Figures 12, 13 and the results of Table 1 in the paper.
 The results are shown in [here](http://www.cis.jhu.edu/~parky/dhatKhat/plot_DS01216.html).